isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 <i><u>Southern Islands</i></u>

 {:start="101"}
-101. Even as SLA rolls out new plans, we must balance the impact on nature and the environment – a point raised by Ms Nadia.
+101. Even as SLA rolls out new plans, we must balance the impact on nature and the environment – a point raised by Ms Nadia Samdin.

 {:start="102"}
 102. SLA is cognisant of the need for this balance, and has upheld the rustic nature of the Southern Islands, and in general, only low intensity development has been carried out.